infobip/payment-plugin-appcelerator-titanium/README.md

 ## Step by step integration

-  1. Access the apcelerator_mpayments Modul by require("c.mpayments.appcelerator").
+  1. Access the appcelerator_mpayments Module by `require("c.mpayments.appcelerator")`.

-  2. Make PurchaseRequest object with ApiKey as only mandatory field (you can also use other optional field like clientId).
+  2. Make `PurchaseRequest` object with `ApiKey` as only mandatory field (you can also use other optional fields like `packageIndex`).

-  3. Start purchase by calling  appcelerator_mpayments.startPurchase(PurchaseRequest);
+  3. Start purchase by calling `startPurchase(PurchaseRequest)` method on your `c.mpayments.appcelerator` instance.

   4. Your callback method will be invoked upon completing payment request.
 All you have to do is handle payment result in your application.

 	    appcelerator_mpayments.addEventListener('onPurchaseSuccess', onSuccess);
 	    appcelerator_mpayments.addEventListener('onPurchasePending', onPending);
 	    appcelerator_mpayments.addEventListener('onPurchaseFailed', onFailed);
 	    appcelerator_mpayments.addEventListener('onPurchaseCancelled', onCancelled);

 ### Additional methods

-You can get and set appcelerator_payments.DebugMode to true or false to get our logger output debug data.
+You can get and set `DebugMode` to true or false to get our logger output debug data.
 Defaults to false.
-You can also set or appcelerator_payments.PendingTransactionHandlingEnabled, which will influence whether will we continue pending payment when new payment request is sent, or will we start a new payment request.
+You can also set `PendingTransactionHandlingEnabled` true or false, which will influence whether will we continue pending payment when new payment request is sent, or will we start a new payment request.
 Default is true, which means that we will try to resume unresolved transaction.

 ## Usage example